erick22js/minigames/README.md

-# tetris-2
+# Minigames
-A new version of tetris
+A collection of mini games which can be runned from the inspect console on browser